5-spice snap cookie

 It occurs to me now that I am angry.
-It must be a phase that us grievers go through.
+It's a phase that grievers go through.
 It makes sense to be angry having had such a bright light in my life snuffed out; out of my control.
 Like a ticking time bomb there are days I explode.
+I SNAP.

 Recently, I have noticed I curse more (not very polite).
 I get a little road rage and I get pissed off over idiotic things.
-I’ve developed an edge; a very sharp edge.
-And another #*$&’ing thing, my darling husband agrees!
-It’s not pretty and there are days I look in the mirror and don’t like what I see.
+I've developed an edge; a very sharp edge.
+And another F'ingย thing, my darling husband agrees!
+It's not pretty and there are days I look in the mirror and don't like what I see.
+I really need to SNAP out of this.

 Ingredients